Weebs-Incorporated/AIMS/README.md

 cp config.example.json config.json
 ```

-You now need to enter some information such as the JWT secret and Mongo URI.

-A schema for all the values can be found [here](.github/config-schema.json), the only required value is a Mongo URI.

-Don't know how to get a Mongo URI?
-See the [Mongo DB setup guide](./.github/docs/MongoDBGuide.md).
+Now enter your Mongo URI and Google client secret into the [config.json](./config.json) file you just created.
+There are a lot of other configuration options you can give to the API, a JSON schema for all the values can be found [here](.github/config-schema.json).

 Afterwards you can run scripts using `pnpm <script name>`, e.g. `pnpm start`.